Here's the tool that you need to pick up gems, rhinestones and small crafting items.

-We have zero problems when we are working with craft jewels, sequins or glitter and we get perfect placement each time now after discovering this amazing sticky pick up jewel tool.
+We have zero problems when we are working with craft jewels, sequins or glitter for paper crafts and resin crafts and we get perfect placement each time now after discovering this amazing sticky pick up jewel tool.

 This tool is called a jewel picker.
 It is a sticky pick up tool made to help pick up small inclusions for your crafts and DIY projects.
 And we have the best jewel picker to share with you.